Monday, February 16, 2026

 Beyond Firefighting: The Automation Maturity Model

-• Level 1: IT Automation Automating single, discrete tasks with accurate execution. (e.g., "Restart this service," "Clear that cache").
+• Level 1: IT Automation: Executing discrete tasks (e.g., "Restart service").

 Monday, October 27, 2025